Share this article

 Diet matters

 Skin care for dogs isn’t just about what’s on the outside – what your dog eats plays a big role too!
-Make sure their diet includes plenty of vitamins and fatty acids like omega-3 and omega-6, which are great for skin health.
+Make sure their diet includes plenty of vitamins and essential fatty acids like omega-3 and omega-6, which are great for skin health.
 If you’re unsure what’s best for your dog, ask your vet for dietary advice.

 Specialized canine skin care